sourcefuse/loopback4-authentication/docs/README.md

 ### Http-bearer

-In order to use it, run `npm install passport-http-bearer`.
 First, create a AuthUser model implementing the IAuthUser interface.
 You can implement the interface in the user model itself.
 See sample below.

 ```ts